PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 The dataset has already been divided into training, testing, and validation sets, with images stored in separate train, valid, and test folders.
 Each image is labeled according to its class.
 The data size is 190 MB.

-We will perform data preprocessing on the dataset.
+At first performed data preprocessing on the dataset.
 The process are as follow:

->- we will use labels from the image filename to structure the data by organizing the images into corresponding directories for each class (such as drone, helicopter, airplane, bird) within the train, valid, and test folders.
+>- Used labels from the image filename to structure the data by organizing the images into corresponding directories for each class (such as drone, helicopter, airplane, bird) within the train, valid, and test folders.

->- Once the images are organized, we will plot the distribution of images across each class in the training data to gain insight into class balance.Identifying class imbalance is an easy first step.
-We’re going to find the number of images assigned to each class and plot them in a bar chart to easily identify any imbalance.
+>- Once the images are organized,  ploted the distribution of images across each class in the training data to gain insight into class balance.Identifying class imbalance is an easy first step.
+We’re also find the number of images assigned to each class and plot them in a bar chart to easily identify any imbalance.
 Imbalance in a CNN could result in poor performance for the class with less representation, impacting overall performance.

->- we will visualize the pixel values of sample images from each class to better understand the image characteristics.
+>- Visualized the pixel values of sample images from each class to better understand the image characteristics.

  ![View Number of Images By Class in Training Dataset](images/screenshots/Img1.jpg)